matrix-construct/construct/doc/TROUBLESHOOTING.md

 # TROUBLESHOOTING

+##### Useful program options

+Start the daemon with one or more of the following program options to make it easier to troubleshoot and perform maintenance:

+- *-nolisten* will disable the loading of any listener sockets during startup.

+- *-wa* write-avoid will discourage (but not deny) writes to the database.
+This prevents a lot of background tasks and other noise for any maintenance.

+- *-console* convenience to immediately drop to the adminstrator console after startup.

+- *-debug* enables full debug log output.

 ##### Recovering from broken configurations

 If your server ever fails to start from an errant conf item: you can override